 Frost resistance testing of natural stone is one of the most complicated tests that the stone industry conducts.
 Back in 2011, Barry Hunt from the consultancy company, Ibis, wrote an excellent article for the Natural Stone Specialist magazine which explained how the tests are carried out and why the results can be open to confusion.
 You can read his article here.

 In short, the same stone can react differently depending on whether it is dry or wet, on the speed of freezing and thawing, on atmospheric conditions and even on the shape of the sample.
 A saturated stone that is susceptible to frost damage is likely to be more severely and more quickly damaged by frost than the same stone when dry.

 How many freeze/thaw cycles before a stone is "frost resistant"?

-This suggests to me that testing to 50 cycles or less does not prove anything significant.
-It really needs to be taken beyond 125 cycles or more to demonstrate that a stone can be called frost resistant.
+This suggests to me that testing to 50 cycles or less does not prove that a stone can be called frost resistant, particularly if it to be used for paving.
+It really needs to be taken beyond 125 cycles or more to demonstrate that it can be called frost resistant.
 How many freeze/thaw cycles occur within one British winter?
 The answer is .... it depends - on where you are in Britain, on the local "micro-climate" and, of course, the severity of the winter.
 But if a stone fails the tests after just 50 cycles or less, it's easy to imagine that it might not last for more than a couple of years or so.